Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Construction of Polar Lattices

-Then, consider the capacity rule.
-The nesting relation still holds if we select the channel indices according to a threshold on the mutual information.
-This is because, by Lemma $4.7$ in \cite{polarchannelandsource}, $I(\tilde{V}_{N}^{(i)})\leq I(\tilde{W}_{N}^{(i)})$ if a BMS channel $\tilde{V}$ is a degraded version of $\tilde{W}$. \end{proof}
+\begin{remark} Although it will not be used in this paper, it is worth pointing out that the nesting relation also holds if we select the channel indices according to a threshold on the mutual information.
+This is because, again by \cite[Lemma $3$]{Ido}, $I(V_{N}^{(i)})\leq I(W_{N}^{(i)})$ since $V_{N}^{(i)}$ is degraded with respect to $W_{N}^{(i)}$. \end{remark}

+However, the complexity of exact code construction for a BMS channel with a continuous output alphabet appears to be exponential in the block length.
+A quantization method was proposed in \cite{Ido} which transforms a BMS channel with a continuous output alphabet to one with a finite output alphabet.
+Also, the authors of \cite{polarconstruction} proposed an approximation method to construct polar codes efficiently over any BMS channel.
+We follow these methods to construct polar codes for the $\Lambda_{\ell-1}/\Lambda_{\ell}$ channel.
+It was shown in \cite{polarconstruction, Ido} that with a sufficient number of quantization levels, the approximation error is negligible while the computational complexity is still $O(N\log N)$.

+We illustrate the construction procedure with the example of the $\mathbb{Z}/2\mathbb{Z}$ channel.
+We need a collection of binary symmetric channels (BSCs) to approximate this $\mathbb{Z}/2\mathbb{Z}$ channel.
+The conditional PDF of the output after the mod-$2$ operation is given by